What is a Platonic Idea?

 Definition

 The term ‘idea’ according to Plato does not mean what is typically understood by an idea – i.e. a spontaneous idea or, for example, the vision for a new project.
-For Plato an idea is the thought or the object ‘in itself’ – thus an archetype like ‘beauty in itself’, ‘the circle in itself’ or also ‘the chair in itself’.
+For Plato an idea is the thought or the object ‘in itself’ – thus an archetype like ‘beauty in itself’, ‘the circle in itself’ or also ‘the chair in itself’[1].
 Thereby, Plato understands the idea as something timeless and unchangeable, which exists in the world of ideas accessible only to thought.
-The variety of expressions of the Platonic idea is inexhaustible, since each idea can take infinitely many forms in the visible, real world – also: the sensible world.
-If we manage to describe a Platonic idea in the form of a program, this program can generate an infinite number of manifestations of the idea in our place.
+The variety of expressions of the Platonic idea is inexhaustible, since each idea can take infinitely many forms in the visible, real world – also: the sensible world[2].
+If we manage to describe a Platonic idea in the form of a program, this program can, in co-creation with a designer, generate an infinite number of manifestations of the idea in our place.
 In the context of data-driven generative design, the term is used as a metaphor for understanding the generative process.
+The Platonic idea can serve as an abstract, idealized model that guides the structured and logical problem-solving approach inherent in computational thinking methods used by systemic design and programmed design approaches.

 Map of relevant entites and relationships